10 Questions about Trade Show Labor

 #1.
 Why does our industry need/require unions?

-The trade show and event industry relies on a standby workforce that’s needed to move events in and out of our convention venues.
+The trade show and event industry relies on a standby workforce to move events in and out of our convention venues.
 Labor unions provide a ready source to fulfill that need.

 #2.
 Who decides which unions work in which venues?

-Labor jurisdictions are determined by the owner of the venue in question.
+Labor jurisdictions are determined by the owner of the venue.
 The great majority of our convention venues are owned by the state or the city in its respective locale.
-And, while there are right-to-work states where a worker doesn’t have to be a union member to perform the described work, there are even venues in right-to-work states that have established union jurisdictions (e.g. McCormick Place).
+And, while there are right-to-work states where a worker doesn’t have to be a union member to perform the described work, many right-to-work states have established union jurisdictions (e.g. McCormick Place).
 A complete list of union jurisdictions can be found on the EACA website..

 #3.
 How do show rates get established?